 - 2-3 Extra Batteries

 Most cameras have an infinity focus setting (∞), but it’s not always accurate.
-Zoom in as much as possible and adjust the focus manually.
-Once you have it locked in, remember to keep “auto focus” off and don’t touch the focus ring.
+Zoom in as much as possible and adjust the focus manually if needed.

-I’ve included my northern lights camera settings under each photo in this post to give you some examples.
-But generally, because the intensity of the light and amount of movement is constantly changing, you’ll have to experiment with settings throughout the night.
+Because the intensity of the light and amount of movement is constantly changing, you’ll have to experiment with your settings throughout the night.

 Most professional photographers shoot in RAW format rather than JPG, as it provides the maximum amount of information allowing for greater flexibility with post processing later.

-Post processing is a huge topic though, so I’ll just give you a super quick overview of what I did to enhance these images and make them pop.
+Post-processing is a huge topic though, so I’ll just give you a super quick overview of what I did to enhance my northern lights images to really make them pop.